nukopian/DBIx-Squirrel/README.md

 ## Introduction

 Using DBIx-Squirrel is just like using the DBI, but with a few very nice upgrades.
-This DBI extension will get you to a sweet-spot between classic DBI and DBIx-Class programming, with practically no learning curve.
+It will get you to a sweet-spot between classic DBI and DBIx-Class programming, with practically no learning curve whatsoever.

-As with the DBI, database queries are crafted with SQL, keeping you close to the data, while results can be processed cleanly and efficiently with DBIx-Squirrel's simple yet powerful transformation pipelines.
+As with the DBI, database queries are crafted with SQL, keeping you close to the data, while processing result-sets can be done cleanly and efficiently with DBIx-Squirrel's simple yet powerful transformation pipelines.

 Pretty much everything you could do with the DBI can be done the exact same way with this package.
 DBIx-Squirrel's enhancements are progressive in nature and you aren't forced to use them to get things done.

-While this package won't set the world on fire, it will help those who need to hack together data-processing scripts quickly and with ease.
+While this package won't set the world on fire, it will help those who need to hack together data-processing scripts quickly, and with ease.

 ### An example